-- 1. Apply for admission to Bacone College. - 2.
-Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1st of each year.
+1. Apply for admission to Bacone College.

+2. Complete the Free Application for Federal Student Aid (FAFSA) each year.
 FAFSA forms are filed electronically on the Internet at www.fafsa.ed.gov.
+Bacone College's school code for the FAFSA is 003147.

+If requested, provide the following items:

-Bacone College's school code for the FAFSA is 003147. - 3.
-Respond promptly to any correspondence requesting additional information.
-For example: Federal Tax Transcripts, Student Data Forms, Verification Worksheets, etc. - 4.
-Attend all classes. - 5.
-If you have any questions or concerns, please contact the Financial Aid Office at the number listed:
+Federal Tax Transcripts, Student Data Forms, Verification Worksheets, etc.

+If you have any questions or concerns, please contact the Financial Aid Office.